chenjaja0312/AngelinaChen/README.md

 # AngelinaChen
-Welcome to my website.
-My name is 陳佳瑄, and my English name is Angelina.
+Welcome to my website.*斜體字*   My name is 陳佳瑄, and my English name is Angelina.
 Here is my self-introduction.
 ===
 1.Hobbies:
 ===
-I like listening to music.
-My favorite singers are Ed Sheeran and 告五人.
+I like listening to music. *斜體字*  My favorite singers are Ed Sheeran and 告五人.
 After listening to music, I feel more energetic and have the power to do some boring but necessary things.
 When I study, I like to listen to lofi hip hop or jazz.
 If I have free time, I just want to stay in my room and do nothing.
 ---
 2.Exercise: